analogrithems/qdrant-cli/README.md

-  delete-full-snapshot     This will delete a full snapshot of the server delete-payload-index     Delete an index on a payload delete-shard-snapshot    This will delete the snapshot for a given collection/shard delete-snapshot          Delete a specific snapshot download-snapshot        Download a specific snapshot from a collection get-aliases              Get a list of aliases get-cluster              List the cluster details for the given server
+  delete-full-snapshot     This will delete a full snapshot of the server delete-payload-index     Delete an index on a payload delete-shard-snapshot    This will delete the snapshot for a given collection/shard delete-snapshot          Delete a specific snapshot DELETE "{server}/collections/{collection}/snapshots/{snapshot}" download-full-snapshot   Download a full snapshot.
+If running in a cluster you must snapshot each node download-snapshot        Download a specific snapshot from a collection get-aliases              Get a list of aliases get-cluster              List the cluster details for the given server